ksiva14/Game_Of_Set/README.md

 ## How to Play
   *  Number of Players: 2
-  *  To play a game, run this command:
+  *  To play a game, run this open index.html.

-    node lib/javascript/game_of_set.js
-    open index.html

    *  A set consists of three cards satisfying all of these conditions: